Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Collection of Ponzi schemes

-Then, we compute the NLD between the contracts in our initial sample, and \emph{all} the contracts on \href{http://etherscan.io}{\code{etherscan.io}}.
-We classify as a Ponzi scheme any contract with a NLD less than \gldthreshold from some contract in our sample.
-The two values \gldthreshold and $0.79$ are sufficiently far apart to ensure that, with very high probability, this method classifies as Ponzi schemes only the contracts that are highly similar to some contract in our initial sample.
-This search resulted in further \quasiPonzi potential new Ponzi schemes, not included in our original collection of \pubPonzi contracts.
+\item We compute the NLD between the contracts in our initial sample, and all the contracts on the Ethereum blockchain.
+We consider as a \emph{potential} Ponzi scheme any contract with a NLD less than \gldthreshold from some contract in our sample.
+The two values \gldthreshold and \gldavg are sufficiently far apart to ensure a low incidence of \emph{false positives}, \ie contracts whose NLD from the initial sample is below \gldthreshold, but they are not Ponzi schemes.
+This search resulted in \quasiPonzi \emph{potential} new Ponzi schemes, not included in our original collection of \pubPonzi contracts.